paldhous/ucb/2015/dataviz/md_raw/class3.md

  - Drop `Year` into the `Pages` shelf to create the control to cycle throught the years.
  - Remember to filter the data for the same year range as the first dashboard.
- - You will need to change the `Marks` to solid circles and increase their size.
+ - You will need to change the `Marks` to solid circles and sclae them by the total number of neonatal deaths.
+Have done so, you will also need to increase the size of all circles so countries with small numbers of neonatal deaths are visible.
 Good news: Tableau's default behavior is to size circles correctly by area, so they will be the correct sizes, relative to one another.
  - You will need to switch to a `Logarithmic` X axis and alter/fix its range.
  - Format GDP per capita in dollars by clicking on it in the `Data` panel and selecting `Default Properties>Number Format>Currency (Custom)`.
  - Create a single trend line for each year's data, so that the line shifts with the circles from year to year.
 Do this by dragging `Trend line` into the chart area from the `Analytics` panel.
 You will then need to select `Analysis>Trend Lines>Edit Trend Lines...` and adjust the options to give a single line with the correct behavior.